elves/elvish/website/ref/language.md

 # Introduction

 This document describes the Elvish programming language.
-It tries to be both a specification and an advanced tutorial; if it turns out to be impossible to do these two things at the same time, this document will evolve to a formal specification, and more readable tutorials will be created.
+It is both a specification and an advanced tutorial.

 Examples for one construct might use constructs that have not yet been introduced, so some familiarity with the language is assumed.
 If you are new to Elvish, start with the [learning materials](../learn/).

-**Note to the reader**.
-Like Elvish itself, this document is a work in progress.
-Some materials are missing, and some are documented sparingly.
-If you have found something that should be improved -- even if there is already a "TODO" for it -- please feel free to ask on any of the chat channels advertised on the [homepage](..).
-Some developer will explain to you, and then update the document.
-Question-driven documentation :)

 # Syntax Convention